-Duke University is committed to encouraging and sustaining a learning and work community that is free from prohibited discrimination and harassment.
-The university prohibits discrimination on the basis of race, color, religion, national origin, disability, veteran status, sexual orientation, gender identity, sex, genetic information, or age in the administration of its educational policies, admission policies, financial aid, employment, or any other university program or activity.
-The university also makes good faith efforts to recruit, employ and promote qualified minorities, women, individuals with disabilities, and veterans.
-It admits qualified students to all the rights, privileges, programs, and activities generally accorded or made available to students.
+Duke is committed to encouraging and sustaining a learning and work community that is free from prohibited discrimination and harassment.
+Duke does not discriminate on the basis of age, color, disability, gender, gender identity, gender expression, genetic information, national origin, race, religion, sex (including pregnancy and pregnancy-related conditions), sexual orientation, or military status, in the administration of its educational policies, admission policies, financial aid, employment, or any other institution program or activity.